In English we have three words which are connected to the eye but actually have different uses - see, look at and watch. Try not to mix them up!

 - Watch out!

-Watch the video and see if you can see the difference.
+Watch the video and see if you can see the difference in meaning.

-Try the quiz to see if you understand.
+Try the quiz to see if you have understood.

 see

-- ______ the menu and tell me what you would like.
+- ______ the menu and tell me what you would like to order.

 Look at